angielsteele/visitliverpool3/README.md

 ### Visitor goals

-The aim for this site is to help visiors decide if they would like to visit Merseyside before making the trip.
+The aim for this site is to help visitors decide if they would like to visit Merseyside before making the trip.
 Therefore, the target audience is:

 - People who are undecided about whether they would like to visit the area.